 Reubens and egg rolls aren’t two things that traditionally go together.

 However, in the case of these Reuben egg rolls, they work pretty well.

 Their crispy outsides are perfectly golden brown, and the insides are mixtures of corned beef, Swiss cheese, and sauerkraut.

-They’re simple appetizers that take about 45 minutes to make, and they taste great with mustard sauce or thousand island dressing.
+They’re simple appetizers that take about 45 minutes to make.

 The fluffy, cheesy potato and breadcrumb topping is my favorite part, but the rich, flavorful filling isn’t bad either.

 When you first click on this recipe and see the picture, you’ll notice the pie’s topping.

 It’s done in a lovely ivy and berry motif.
 Don’t panic, you won’t have to do all that to make it taste amazing.

 Believe it or not, though, the decorations aren’t nearly as hard to make as you might think.

 The ingredients list isn’t bad either.
 This is a tasty, beautiful pie that blows chicken pot pie out of the water.